EeroHY/tsoha-film/README.md

 - Admin user can remove reviews and comments

 ### Usage:
 You need to have PostgreSQL up and running to use this app.
+The included Dockerfile can be used for this, see Docker/Usage.md for more.
 1. Clone this repository and `cd` into it.
-2. Create a python venv and install dependencies:
+2. Create a python venv and install dependencies (note: this app requires Python version 3.12, otherwise it might not work):
 ```
 python3 -m venv venv
 source venv/bin/activate